-Tropical grassland or savannah Within the tropics Hot with a wet and dry season Mainly grass and a few specially adapted- trees Tropical rainforest Hot and wet all year Rich in plants and animals Poor soils
+Tropical grassland or savannah Tropical rainforest

+Within the tropics Hot and wet all year

+Hot with a wet and dry season Rich in plants and animals

+Mainly grass and a few specially adapted- Poor soils

+trees

 Desert Tundra

 Can be hot or cold Below freezing for most of the year

 Limited plants Ground permanently frozen

 Deciduous forest Coniferous forest (Taiga) L

 Cool summers and mild winters.
 Long, cold winters

 Rain throughout the year.
 Short, mild summer

 Rich deciduous woodland Limited rainfall

+Temperate grassland Citrute zones of the world

-Temperate grassland Warm summer and very cold winter.
+Warm summer and very cold winter.

 Quite low rainfall.

-Mainly grassland vegetation Cleare sores of the wold
+Mainly grassland vegetation

-Challenges of a biome for humans Rainforest: It can rain more than 250cm a year It is difficult to grow crops Diseases spread easily Savannah: It rarely rains It is difficult to find water It is difficult to grow crops Desert: It is often dangerously hot or cold It is difficult to find water · There are limited food sources Chapparal: · Fires can easily start The winter is very wet The summer is very dry Grassland: Contraction of the local Fires can easily start Limited building materials - : Se . + 2 to Droughts common
+12 Challenge es of a biome for humans Rainforest: It can rain more than 250cm a year It is difficult to grow crops Diseases spread easily 。(日本) (27.4 元年) (2.7 亿 ) Savannah: It rarely rains It is difficult to find water It is difficult to grow crops Descrt: It is often dangerously hot or cold It is difficult to find water There are limited food sources Chapparal: Fires can easily start The winter is very wet The summer is very dry - V.,,,,, Grassland: - Fires can easily start - Limited building materials - Droughts common LIP AL Deciduous forest: Limited open spaces Weather limits when plants can grow Transport is difficult 型戲 Boreal forest: Limited open spaces Transport is difficult Cold in winter Tundra: Dangerously cold in winter Poor nutrients in the soil It rarely rains

-Deciduous forest:

-· Limited open spaces · Weather limits when plants can grow

-Limited open spaces Transport is difficult Cold in winter